Rio Grande River

 A Wild and Scenic River

 The Río Grande, Spanish for “Great River” described by the National Park Service as “a relentless, gravity-powered belt sander that has been running for millions of years has been designated by Congress a “Wild and Scenic” River.
-The second longest river in the U. S., the Río Grande rises near the Continental Divide in southwestern Colorado’s San Juan Mountains and flows nearly 1900 miles to the Gulf of Mexico.
+The fourth longest river in the U. S., the Río Grande rises near the Continental Divide in southwestern Colorado’s San Juan Mountains and flows nearly 1900 miles to the Gulf of Mexico.
 It symbolizes the spirit of the Big Bend’s arid range country, in essence, the quintessential landscape of Texas fable and legend and the setting for the epic mid-1950’s Texas movie, Giant, starring Hollywood giants Elizabeth Taylor, Rock Hudson and James Dean.

 For 1,248 miles, the river marks the border between the United States and Mexico, from El Paso to Brownsville, Texas.
 For much of that distance it follows a course to the southeast.
 But where it passes the Chisos Mountains, the southernmost range in the U. S., it begins a long bend to the northeast before it turns southeast again.
 That bend provides a name and a southern boundary for the 800,000-acre Big Bend National Park.
 It helps define a region of Texas known for wide-open spaces, hot chili and resolutely independent people.